yostane/lectures/docs/blog/posts/kotlinscript.md

 # Scripting with Kotlin

-Kotlin is a modern programming language that supports many targets and allows to develop many applications types.
-From Android applications to server-side applications, Kotlin is a versatile language.
-Even though it is a compiled language at its core, Kotlin supports scripting, which allows you to write small programs or scripts that can be executed directly with a similar developer experience (DX) as a any other scripting language.
+Kotlin is a modern and versatile programming language that is used for many targets and types of applications.

-In this article, we will explore three ways of scripting with Kotlin: using the `*.main.kts` file, using *kscript* and finally using JBang.
-We'll also mention Kotlin notebooks as a bonus, so stick until the end!
+Although it is a compiled language at its core, Kotlin supports scripting, which enables small programs or scripts to be written and executed directly, providing a developer experience (DX) similar to other scripting languages.
+In this article, three ways of scripting with Kotlin are presented: using the `*.main.kts` file, using *kscript*, and using JBang.
+Kotlin notebooks are also mentioned as a bonus at the end.

 <!-- more -->

 ## Scripting with `*.main.kts`

-The official way of writing Kotlin scripts is with a `*.main.kts` file, which is a special file that can be executed directly.
-This file can contain Kotlin code and can be run using the `kotlin` command.
-For example, you can create a `script.main.kts` file with the following content:
+The official way to write Kotlin scripts is with a `*.main.kts` file, which is a special file that can be executed directly.
+Such a file may contain Kotlin code and can be run using the `kotlin` command.
+For example, a `script.main.kts` file may be created with the following content:

 ```kotlin
 #!/usr/bin/env kotlin